The Man behind MrSell

 His father-in-law, who lived in Pennsylvania, recently passed away due to complications of Alzheimer’s disease.
 Naturally, this has put a sad strain on the entire family over the years.

-It’s a philosophy that filters from his personal life and into his professional domain, www.MrSell.com -where two outstanding agents loyally serve buyers and sellers throughout Hampton Roads.
+It’s a philosophy that filters from his personal life and into his professional domain, www.MrSell.com -where two outstanding agents loyally serve buyers and sellers throughout Hampton Roads and Central Virginia.